Exposure suit

 An exposure suit, or anti-exposure suit, is clothing intended to protect the wearer from an extreme environment.
-Depending on the environment and specific use the suit may be required to provide thermal insulation, buoyancy, and or complete isolation from the environment.
+Depending on the environment and specific use, the suit may be required to provide thermal insulation, buoyancy, and/or complete isolation from the environment.
 The exposure suit may be a stand-alone unit, or may require undergarments to function correctly.
 The choice of undergarments may depend on the specific environment.
-A common use of the term refers to protection from cold and wet environments at sea.
-Depending on type, they may be worn during normal work, in emergencies, or when exposed to unusual conditions.
+Often, the term refers to protection from cold and wet environments at sea.
+Depending on the type of suit, they may be worn during normal work, in emergencies, or when exposed to unusual conditions.

-Examples of exposure suits as a class include diving suits, space suits, offshore survival suits, immersion suits, and foul weather gear.
-Snowsuits, firefighting apparel, hazmat suits and other body-covering personal protective equipment may also be considered forms of exposure suit.
+Classes of exposure suits include diving suits, space suits, offshore survival suits, immersion suits, and foul weather gear.
+Snowsuits, firefighting apparel, hazmat suits and other body-covering personal protective equipment may also be considered forms of exposure suits.